How does alcohol harm children?

 Starting to drink alcohol as a child, which is the norm rather than the exception in Ireland, is more likely to lead to heavy episodic drinking and is a known risk factor for later dependency.

-In Ireland, alcohol use appears to have been declining among young people aged 15–24 years since the mid-2000s.
+In Ireland, data from the Health Behaviours in Ireland survey of young people aged 9-18 years indicated that alcohol use appeared to have been declining since the mid-2000s.
 However, an in-depth research paper carried out by the HRB into youth drinking concluded that when smaller age groups are examined, it appears that this overall decline is being driven by younger adolescents, particularly those less than 17 years.

 While it is indisputable that young people are delaying alcohol initiation, what appears to be happening is that once they do start drinking (on average at 16.6 years), hazardous drinking, including binge drinking, is commonplace.
 The study notes: it is important that public health actors do not get complacent and continue to pursue best practices when it comes to delaying and preventing alcohol use among young people.